 The generic name ‘Ailanthus’ comes from ‘ailanthos’ (tree of heaven), the Indonesian name for Ailanthus moluccana, triphysa from Greek “tri” three and “physa” bladder, perhaps referring to the flattened bladder-like fruits in groups of three.

-The Genus also native to Asia – found in wet evergreen forests of the western Ghats, from the Konkan, North Kanara and Karnataka southwards to Travancore.
+The genus also native to Asia where it is found in wet evergreen forests of the western Ghats, from the Konkan, North Kanara and Karnataka southwards to Travancore.
 Grown extensively in India.

 Juvenile.
 Photo: Robert Whyte Location: Yoorala Street near Enoggera Reservoir.

 Collect green-brown winged fruit from tree when available.
 Seed dispersal period is short.
 Dry in a paper bag until seeds open.
 Sow seeds at medium density and cover lightly.
 Germination takes 2-6 weeks.